ipta/pulsar-clock-corrections/T2runtime/clock/mk2utc.clk.md

 2025-05-12 20:38:57.406 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-05-19 20:42:23.008 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-05-26 20:41:15.585 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
+2025-06-02 20:44:05.618 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/mk2utc.clk.log)